 The Overall Best Outdoor Subwoofer: The TIC GS50

-TIC is an interesting company that solely makes outdoor speakers, and their GS50 on-ground omnidirectional subwoofer (affiliate link) remains our overall winning pick in this admittedly sparse category.
-It has nice low response floor and high continuous power handling at a reasonable price.
+TIC is an interesting company that solely makes outdoor speakers, and their GS50 on-ground omnidirectional subwoofer has been our top choice for a few years now.
+It has nice low response floor and high continuous power handling, all for a price much lower than what the rest of the current competition goes for.
 It also has an elevated woofer with a floor built in, so this doesn’t necessarily need to rest on a hard surface like some outdoor speakers do.
-TIC also produces our favorite budget omni-directional outdoor speaker, the GS3 (reviewed here), and the GS50 is the perfect complement to that.
-OSD audio used to produce the OMSUB200 which looks exactly the same, and is likely sourced from the same manufacturer, but is now discontinued.
+TIC also produces our favorite budget omni-directional outdoor speaker, the GS3, and the GS50 is the perfect complement to that.